quanewang/public/README.md

 Given a binary tree, find the maximum path sum.
 The path may start and end at any node in the tree.

-### rotate digits
-We can rotate digits by 180 degrees to form new digits.
-When 0, 1, 6, 8, 9 are rotated 180 degrees, they become
-0, 1, 9, 8, 6 respectively.
-When 2, 3, 4, 5, and 7 are rotated 180 degrees,
-they become invalid.
-A confusing number is a number that when rotated 180 degrees becomes a different number with each digit valid.(Note that the rotated number can be greater than the original number.)
-Given a positive integer N, return the number of confusing numbers between 1 and N inclusive.

-### shortest transformation
-Given two words (beginWord and endWord), and a dictionary's word list, find the length of shortest transformation sequence from beginWord to endWord, such that:
-* Only one letter can be changed at a time and,
-* Each transformed word must exist in the word list.

-Given a matrix of N rows and M columns.
-From m[i][j], we can move to m[i+1][j], if m[i+1][j] > m[i][j], or can move to m[i][j+1] if m[i][j+1] > m[i][j].
- The task is print longest path length if we start from (0, 0).

-Given a robot cleaner in a room modeled as a grid.
-Each cell in the grid can be empty or blocked.
-The robot cleaner with 4 given APIs can move forward, turn left or turn right.
-Each turn it made is 90 degrees.
- When it tries to move into a blocked cell, its bumper sensor detects the obstacle and it stays on the current cell.
- Design an algorithm to clean the entire room using only the 4 given APIs shown below."
-(Solution)

 Given an encoded string, return its decoded string.